 To provide independent clinical advice to Wakefield CCG to inform their future model of maternity services.
-The advice will be used by Wakefield commissioners, in partnership with Mid Yorkshire Hospitals NHS Trust, to inform the development of the options for the midwifery led unit at Pontefract Hospital as part of an overall strategy for Maternity Services across the Trust prior to public consultation if this is required.
-In particular in the next steps section of the Trust's case for change there are a number of issues the CCG has asked to be considered, as follows:
+The advice will be used by Wakefield commissioners, in partnership with Mid Yorkshire Hospitals NHS Trust, to finalise the options for the midwifery led unit at Pontefract Hospital prior to holding a public deliberative event in September.
+The outcomes from the Senate reports and from the clinical and public deliberative events will be used to formulate a final proposal to go to the CCG's Governing Body and Trust's Board in November 2019.
+The proposal will be part of an overall strategy across the Trust for maternity services